mitchem890/AFNI_Analysis/Readme.txt

+#Docker hub has been setup to automatically build any new commits to github
 #Testing new chunks of python code with containers:
 #My basic process:
 #1.Shell into image with both my code that I want to test and the data I want to test it on mounted